tanker327/StudyNote/JavaScript/codeWar-js.md

  * So every instance will have different copy of that function.
  * Methods in Prototype is single function shared by all the instance.
 Faster
  * The good part of Methods Within Constructor is that it can access private variables.

+* Array.prototype.sort() can sort both number and string